-The Kosovan Management Board declares that the procedures for ensuring independence are consistent with applicable regulations.
+The Management Board of PwC Slovakia declares that the procedures for ensuring independence are consistent with applicable regulations.

 The last internal review of independence compliance was carried out on a region-wide basis on PricewaterhouseCoopers CEE and was completed in May 2021.